junxit/us-congress-bills-114/metadata.md

 - 2016-06-13 — Mr. Royce moved to suspend the rules and pass the bill, as amended.
 - 2016-06-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 386 - 6 (Roll no. 297). (text: CR H3724-3725)
 - 2016-06-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 386 - 6 (Roll no. 297).(text: CR H3724-3725)
+- 2016-06-14 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.